TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 * :ref:`t3extbasebook:start` : This currently needs some work in all branches.
 Check if the text is up to date and technically correct.
-Also, the text needs to be shortened in some parts and language impprovements are necessary (grammar, style).
+Also, the text needs to be shortened in some parts and language improvements are necessary (grammar, style).
 For the master branch, you can `check off this review list <https://github.com/TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/issues/296>`__ once you have started reviewing.
 This makes it easier for other reviewers to just skip the parts that are already ok.